emileswarts/myreef.tv/README.md

 7. Events
 -----------

 Users will be able to add events, and tag them.
-They will also put in a postcode/long-lat and this will appear on a map.
+They will also put in a postcode/long-lat and this will appear on a google map.

 8. Cases
 ----------